ml-cube/ml3-platform-docs/md-docs/api/python/client.md

 permissions associated to the User that own that key.

 ### Methods categories
-The there are the following types of methods:
+There are the following types of methods:

 - **entity creation:** create the entity and return its identifier.
 It is used in the other methods to indicate the entity.